gdanezis/rousseau-chain/hippiehug-package/docs/index.rst

 Installation
 ------------

-The hippiehug Merkle Tree is a pyre python library, available through the usual pypi repositories.
+The hippiehug Merkle Tree is a pure python library, available through the usual pypi repositories.
 You can install it using ``pip``:

 .. code-block:: none